muganga-charles/Circle-study/README.md

 2.Property

 # Arthme.java
-This is a client-defined-class which allows
+This is a client-defined-class which allows the radius input ffrom the user